 - Elevate – Elevating the injured area above your head will help drain fluid and reduce swelling.

-2. Get a free personalized treatment plan for your injury with Upswing Health
+2. Get a free personalized treatment plan for your injury

 For minor injuries, Upswing Health provides home exercises with detailed instructional videos.
 For more serious injuries, Upswing connects you to a Certified Athletic Trainer who validates those injuries and if necessary sets up a telehealth visit with a primary care sports medicine physician.
 Upswing Health is the only national telemedicine service that allows you to talk to a sports medicine doctor for free.